thu-cs-lab/Router-Lab/Homework/lookup/README_en.md

   return false;
 }

-// See code for function comments int mask_to_len(in6_addr mask) {
+// See lookup.h for function comments
+int mask_to_len(in6_addr mask) {
   // TODO
   return -1;
 }

-// See code for function comments in6_addr len_to_mask(int len) {
+// See lookup.h for function comments
+in6_addr len_to_mask(int len) {
   // TODO
   return 0;